Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

-\end{proof} Recall that $\FOPL(\btheta)$ is a special case of $\FOPCSF(\btheta)$ by setting $\set{C} = \field{R}^+$.
-Lemma~\ref{lem:ivi_equivalent_iaso_for_linear} yields two consequences.
-The first is that the generalization bound in Theorem~\ref{thm:ivi_generalization} also applies for Inverse Absolute Sub-optimality with linear forward models.
-The second consequence is that since the Inverse Absolute Sub-optimality problem possesses efficient solution algorithms, the Inverse Variational Inequality problem is therefore also easy to solve for linear forward models.
+Recall that $\FOPL(\btheta)$ is a special case of $\FOPCSF(\btheta)$ by setting $\set{C} = \field{R}^+$.
+Then, the generalization bound in Theorem~\ref{thm:ivi_generalization} also applies for Inverse Absolute Sub-optimality with linear forward models.
+Furthermore, since the Inverse Absolute Sub-optimality problem possesses efficient solution algorithms, the Inverse Variational Inequality problem can be easily solved.